sisrfeng/dim/README.md

-# 🌅 Twilight
+# 🌅 Dim

-**Twilight** is a Lua plugin for Neovim 0.5 that dims inactive portions of the code you're editing.
+**Dim** is a Lua plugin for Neovim 0.5 that dims inactive portions of the code you're editing.

 The plugin was heavily inspired by [Limelight](https://github.com/junegunn/limelight.vim), but uses [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) for better dimming.